Article Type: Release Notes Audience: All Users Module: Platform Releases

 The application configurations stored in the system can then be accessed in any transform in any screen or data flow using the $appConfig binding and the ID of the application configuration.
 The example below uses it to decide whether to send emails.
 This setup would allow administrators to easily turn this behavior on and off tenant-wide without touching a data flow.

-Since the new Device Gateway service allows administrators to install only the drivers they need, one of the open items was a UI for easily installing those drivers.
-This month’s release includes that new screen.
-On the Device Drivers page in the Device Gateway, users can easily see what drivers are available, what versions are available or installed, and can install or update a driver with two clicks.
+Since the new Edge Gateway service allows administrators to install only the drivers they need, one of the open items was a UI for easily installing those drivers.
+This month's release includes that new screen.
+On the Device Drivers page in the Edge Gateway, users can easily see what drivers are available, what versions are available or installed, and can install or update a driver with two clicks.

 Another significant improvement in the June release is a major update to the API pagination system.
 This update improves the performance of the pagination system and addresses a number of bugs present in the old implementation.
 The simplest way to paginate is demonstrated below: just supply a first parameter to determine how many records to retrieve at once, then pass the cursor obtained from pageInfo.endCursor into the after parameter of the next query.
 Simply repeat until pageInfo.hasNextPage is false, and you've retrieved all the available data!